Rostock Zoo

-Rostock Zoo (German: Zoologische Garten Rostock) is a zoo in the city of Rostock, Germany, founded in 1899.
+Rostock Zoo (German: Zoologischer Garten Rostock) is a zoo in the city of Rostock, Germany, founded in 1899.
 It covers 56 hectares and with 4,500 animals from 320 species, Rostock Zoo is the largest zoo on the German east coast.
 Rostock Zoo is studbook keeper of Polar bears within the European Endangered Species Programme.
 The director of Rostock Zoo is Udo Nagel.

 History

 From foundation to 1945

 Entrance to Rostock Zoo in the twenties.

 Around 1864, previous military grounds were transferred into a garden, and by 1866 completed and named Trotzenburg.
 In 1898, the first fenced animals were introduced, as wild boar and different kind of deer.
 The next year was the official opening for the Hirschgarten an der Trotzenburg, and the first zookeeper, Carl Lange, was employed to take care of the different animals.